Kildeer Countryside School District 96

 - Woodlawn Middle School (Long Grove, Illinois) was named a 2009 U.S. Department of Education National Blue Ribbon School for its students’ strong academic standing.

-- Twin Groves Middle School (Buffalo Grove, Illinois) received the 2007 No Child Left Behind blue ribbon recognition award for academic achievement and has been nominated for its second blue ribbon award in 2013.
+- Twin Groves Middle School (Buffalo Grove, Illinois) received the 2007 No Child Left Behind blue ribbon recognition award for academic.

-- All District 96 schools for grades 1 through 8 have received consecutive Illinois Academic Excellence Awards since 2008
+- All District 96 schools for grades 1 through 8 have received consecutive Illinois Academic Excellence Awards from 2008 to 2012

 - Both District 96 middle schools named among Illinois Top 50 Middle Schools in the State of Illinois.
 Chicago Sun-Times posting of School Report Cards.